ArthurAtangana/SYSC3303A_Project/README.md

   destination within an appropriate amount of time.
   - Although throughput is important, serving each request fairly is the priority.
 - Ideally, the scheduler algorithm will be able to increase throughput while preventing starvation in future iterations.

+### Documentation
+- All public methods and classes require javadoc, private methods are optional.

 ## Tasks